Physician Non-Competes

 These same principles apply to all entities that provide health care: large hospitals, private practices, for-profit hospitals, and nonprofit hospitals.
 They hire lawyers to file suits to enforce their non-compete agreements.

 How do you stay out of the courtroom if you have signed a non-compete?
 Before you even announce your departure, see an experienced non-compete lawyer to help guide you.
-These waters are too treacherous to attempt to navigate them alone.
+These waters are too treacherous to attempt to navigate alone.

 FAQs